ClinicalTrials.Veeva

 Description:

-People with atopic dermatitis meeting the inclusion criteria and registered with one of the study practices for one or more years during the study period.
+People fulfilling the diagnostic criteria for active atopic dermatitis during the calendar year 2018, and meeting the inclusion criteria and registered with one of the study practices for one or more years during the study period.

 Treatment: